appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 Stash supports various backends for storing data snapshots.
 It can be a cloud storage like GCS bucket, AWS S3, Azure Blob Storage etc. or a Kubernetes persistent volume like HostPath, PersistentVolumeClaim, NFS etc.

-For this tutorial we are going to use azure storage.
+For this tutorial we are going to use Amazon S3 storage.
 You can find other setups [here](https://stash.run/docs/v2022.05.18/guides/backends/overview/).

  ![My Empty S3 Storage](AWSStorageEmpty.png)

-At first we need to create a secret so that we can access the Azure storage container.
+At first we need to create a secret so that we can access the Amazon S3 bucket.
 We can do that by the following code:

 ```bash
 $ echo -n 'changeit' > RESTIC_PASSWORD